alibaba/bifrostui/packages/bui-core/src/Collapse/index.en-US.md

 #### transverse

-The folding direction starts from the left side of the element and unfolds
+The folding direction starts from the transverse of the element and unfolds

 ```tsx
 import React, { useState } from 'react';